CP-STA/St-Andrews-Competitive-Programming/README.md

 ## The contest

 It is a weekly programming competition (of approxmately one hour) where you solve fun and interesting programming problems on HackerRank.
-One of us typically sets the problem for that week.
+One of us typically sets the problems for that week.

 ### Past contests